IntrepidPursuits/sherpa/git_cookbook.md

 ```

 #### Convenience Alias Commands
-For use with your shell's `alias` command, or you can copy and paste them into your ~/.bashrc file.
+For use with your shell's `alias` command, or you can copy and paste them into your ~/.bash_profile.

 ```
 alias gs='git status'